-We are working with the Keynsham community to revitalise the town with new jobs, new homes, and a revamped town centre.
-Our plans include making better use of the existing town hall site that will improve the town centre and encourage more private sector investment into Keynsham.
+We have worked with the Keynsham community to revitalise the town with new jobs, new homes, and a revamped town centre.
+Our plans which included making better use of the existing town hall site have improved the town centre and encouraged more private sector investment into Keynsham.

 - New shops;

 - New and improved public space;

-- An innovative ‘One Stop Shop’ including a new library which opens its doors on Mon 20th October 2014.
+- An innovative ‘One Stop Shop’ including the new library which opened its doors in October 2014.
 Providing people with joined-up local services all in one place;

-- Sustainable, low carbon office space for the Council to replace the accommodation at Riverside that we will vacate.
+- Sustainable, low carbon office space for the Council which has replaced the accommodation at Riverside that we B&NES used to occupy